 During your first week, there is a ton of paperwork that needs to be delivered to human resources.
 From I-9 forms to payment forms, this process can be challenging, especially when employees are going from place to place to turn in simple forms.

 At WorkBright, we believe the onboarding process should be simple.
 We have created tools to help your business thrive during this time by creating a paperless process.
-You can fully digitize your onboarding process with our software, which will mean a simplified experience for your new employees.
+You can fully digitize your onboarding process with our employee onboarding software, which will mean a simplified experience for your new employees.
 No more hunting to find the appropriate person to turn in your forms.
 Everything is digital, and your employees can even access their onboarding experience from their mobile phones.

 Completing the onboarding experience is one of the first tasks your new employees will need to do.
 How can you make that process as simple as possible for them?
 Creating a paperless process isn’t easy, but it’s a great way to free up space and provide an accessible onboarding experience for your employees.